About Us

 Our Vision

-To equip faith institutions serving people of African Descent with the tools and resources to be fully engaged in preventing diseases and improving the health outcomes of those they serve through education and advocacy.
+To equip faith and community-based organizations with the tools and resources to be fully engaged in preventing diseases and improving health outcomes among those they serve through education and advocacy.

 Our Mission